 CLAUSON, Gerard Leslie Makins.
-28.4.1891 — 1.5.1974.
-British Linguist and Central Asian, especially a Turkish scholar, but began with Pāli studies.
-Son of major Sir John Eugene Cl.
-Educated at Eton, studies at Oxford (classical and Oriental languages, i.al.
+Valletta, Malta 28.4.1891 — Chelsea, London 1.5.1974 (or 1973?).
+Sir.
+British Linguist and Central Asian (especially Turkish) scholar, but began with Pāli studies.
+Son of major Sir John Eugene Cl. and Mary Elizabeth Makins.
+Educated at Eton, studies at Corpus Christi College, Oxford (classical and Oriental languages, i.al.
 Sanskrit and Arabic).
 In WW I fought at Galliopi, but mainly served in signals intelligence opening enemy’s codes.
 From 1919 employed in colonial civil service.
-From 1940 Assistant Under-Secretary.
+From 1940 Assistant Under-Secretary of State in Colonial Office.
 In 1951 retired.
-Married with Emily Mary Husey, two sons (one d.), one daughter.
+Married 1918 Emily Mary Husey, two sons (one died), one daughter.
+An obituary by Bosworth et al. (Bull. of Br.
+Soc. for Middle Eastern Studies 1, 1974, 39-43) claims he died 1.5.1973.

 – “A propos du manuscript Pelliot tibétain 1283”, JA 1957, 11-24; “The ẖPags.pa alphabet”, BSOAS 22, 1959, 300-323.